Mr NIKOLAY - Raising Funds for the Ukraine Crisis

 Faced with brutal military aggression, some countries would have chosen the path of stiffening the regime.
 Not Ukraine; on the contrary, efforts have been intensified to make governance more transparent and effective.
 The deepening of decentralisation gives more power to citizens, strengthens local ownership of policies, and consolidates social cohesion.

 In order to have liberty, cooperation partnerships between Ukraine and others are fundamental.
 Among all the challenges concerning the civilian population, children are the priority.
 They suffer terribly, and they are the future of Ukraine.
-Travelling to Europe, meeting young people from other cultures, gaining experience, and acquiring skills will allow the younger generations to continue the work of liberation.

 The abduction of over 16,200 Ukrainian children by Russia is a war crime according to the International Criminal Court.
 Support for the millions of Ukrainian children who are suffering because of the war must be at the heart of the cooperation partnerships.
 These children need a 'prykhystok', (a shelter or refuge), to breathe away from the horrors of the war, to be children again, to overcome the immeasurable trauma they suffer and to continue to live, in spite of this, with this.

-The Centre for Children and Youth Creativity of Ivankiv Village Council is one such 'prykhystok'.
+Pictured below - The Centre for Children and Youth Creativity of Ivankiv Village Council is one such 'prykhystok'.

 Supporting the development of children and youth empowerment centres in Ukraine, especially in the areas that are the most affected by the war, is fundamental.
 The establishment of cooperation partnerships, with actions for children at their heart, will support the movement of decentralisation and the deepening of democracy in Ukraine.
 It is the victory of liberty and democracy against authoritarianism and oppression that is at stake.

-This afternoon (18 October 2023) I sat with Viktória who is Director at the centre.
+In October 2023, I sat with Viktória the then Director at the centre.
 It was very uplifting to be told 'Nick, you are the first person to suggest a co-operation to us; it will enable us to grow'.
-I have set the children a project; to make traditional Christmas decorations to sell in our community; they will arrive early December; please support this initiative.

 Ivankiv is located in northern Ukraine, near Chernobyl and close to the Belarus border.
 The hospital here was 'front-line' during the disaster of 1986; there is a small museum; on one wall, a mural depicting this catastrophe.
-Picture below - the Chernobyl disaster:
+Pictured below - the Chernobyl disaster:

 Throughout my work, I have thought it maybe an idea to have our 'heroes'; people who we can follow and whose rehabilitation we can support.
-The first of these is Serhiy Hrynenko; here is his story as written by Ivankiv Hospital:
+The first of these is Sergiy Hrynenko; here is his story as written by Ivankiv Hospital:

 After the injury, the boy developed a desire to draw.
 At first, this activity was like rehabilitation to develop the hand, and later it turned into a hobby.
 Serhiy Hrynenko has the status of a participant in the war, received a certificate of a participant in hostilities.